atoma-network/atoma-node/README.md

 - `heartbeat_interval`: Interval for sending heartbeat messages to peers (in seconds)
 - `idle_connection_timeout`: Maximum duration a connection can remain idle before closing (in seconds)
-- `listen_addrs`: Address to listen for incoming connections
+- `listen_addrs`: Addresses to listen for incoming connections
 - `node_small_id`: Node's small ID (assigned by Atoma smart contract, upon registration)
 - `public_url`: The HTTP(s) public URL of the node
 - `country`: Country code of the node (ISO 3166-1 alpha-2)